About this book

 Niall Ferguson • Fareed Zakaria • Rudyard Griffiths

-Since the end of World War II, global affairs have been shaped by three broad trends: the increasing free movement of people and goods, international rules setting, and a broad appreciation of the mutual benefits of a more interconnected, interdependent world.
+Since the end of World War II, global affairs have been shaped by the increasing free movement of people and goods, international rules setting, and a broad appreciation of the mutual benefits of a more interdependent world.
 Together these factors defined the liberal international order and sustained an era of rising global prosperity and declining international conflict.
-But now, for the first time in a generation, the pillars of liberal internationalism are being shaken to their core by the reassertion of national borders, national interests and protectionist trade polices?
-More fundamentally, is liberal internationalism a historical aberration; the product of a unique set of forces that are now in retreat?
-Or, can it survive these challenges and remain the defining rules-based system of the future?
+But now, for the first time in a generation, the pillars of liberal internationalism are being shaken to their core by the reassertion of national borders, national interests, and nationalist politics across the globe.
+Can liberal internationalism survive these challenges and remain the defining rules-based system of the future?
 Or, are we witnessing the beginning of the end of the liberal international order?

 The twentieth semi-annual Munk Debate, held on April 28th, 2017, pits prominent historian Niall Ferguson against CNN’s Fareed Zakaria to debate the future of liberal internationalism.